 - English: view: Eyes open against human trafficking - download high resolution (zip)

 - Spanish: view: Ojos abiertos contra la trata de personas - download high resolution (zip)

 - Portuguese: view: Olhos abertos contra o tráfico de seres humanos - download high resolution (zip)

-In addition to working with our member airlines to increase staff and passenger awareness, we are calling on governments and their enforcement agencies to provide clear, practical and anonymous mechanisms for airline staff so they can report potential trafficking situations.
-A good example of best practice is the US Department of Homeland Security's national toll (cost) free "tip line" and web form where airline staff can report their observations anonymously.
+In addition to working with our member airlines to increase staff and passenger awareness, IATA is urging law enforcement agencies to provide clear, practical and anonymous mechanisms for airline staff so they can report potential trafficking situations.

-IATA is also working with airports and other stakeholders within the air transport sector to raise awareness on human trafficking and share our guidance material, including ‘recognize and report' practice.
+IATA is also working with airports and other stakeholders within the air transport sector to raise awareness on human trafficking and share our guidance material.

 Human trafficking: a highlight on the 2018 IATA AGM agenda